 Projects in a box

-'Projects in a Box' take the hard work out of the planning and preparation and contain all the resources you need to get going on a local energy project - literally in a box.
 All the projects are designed for community level delivery and can be run by individuals who are not necessarily experts in the field, to achieve effective local engagement and low carbon impact.

 Some of the projects can be delivered in a day and don’t require much experience, while others are longer-term projects that might be delivered over the course of several months or a year and would be ideal for more experienced groups seeking something to get their teeth into.

-At the moment we have six 'projects in a box':
+There were six ‘projects in a box’:

 - Draught proofing workshop: demonstrate and discuss draught proofing measures